Monsta X: 2016: Chinese ventures and first solo concert

 In January, the group released a new variety program titled Monsta X Right Now!.
 They also appeared in the Chinese web drama Good Evening, Teacher, receiving positive responses from local viewers.

 In April, the group participated on a Chinese survival program called Heroes of Remix, which was aired in June on Jiangsu Television.
 The show holds a remix competition in the program and each one of the participants receive a lesson from its assigned mentor and perform its stage by remixing representative Chinese music.

-On May 9, the group pre-released the song "Ex Girl" featuring Wheein of Mamamoo.
+On May 9, the group pre-released the single "Ex Girl" featuring Wheein of Mamamoo.
 On May 18, Monsta X's third extended play The Clan Pt.
 1 Lost with the lead single "All In" was released.
-The music video was directed by filmmaker Shin Dong-keul, a former winner at the Canada International Film Festival who is known for his dreamy and euphoric style in producing music videos.
+The music video was directed by filmmaker Shin Dong-keul, a former winner at the Canada International Film Festival and is known for his dreamy and euphoric style in producing music videos.
 The EP debuted at number five on Billboard World Albums chart and stayed for two consecutive weeks on it.
 It is also the first part of The Clan series.

 In July, Monsta X held their first solo concert The First Live "X-Clan Origins" from July 16 to July 17, which sold out in five minutes.

 In August, Starship Entertainment formed a project group with Monsta X and their label-mates Cosmic Girls as part of a promotional project with KT.
 As part of the project group, they released the single "Do Better", with an accompanying music video.

 On October 4, Monsta X released their fourth extended play and second part of The Clan series titled The Clan Pt.
 2 Guilty alongside the title track "Fighter".

 In December, the group was awarded the "Best of Next Male Artist" award at 2016 Mnet Asian Music Awards.